-- As mentioned above, the student experience at the College is satisfactory. - The College will need to ensure that the adequacy of resources is maintained and updated in light of changing student numbers (especially if the year on year increases are realized) and in light of ongoing advances in academic knowledge, and developments in professional practice. - The uncertainty about 'face to face' teaching post-Covid19 faced by all education institutions means that the College will need to ensure that it has 'fail safe' contingencies in place to ensure that students can access materials and learning remotely at any times when this is necessary. - Finally, the College should ensure the safe transfer from Diploma to other programmes without overlapping courses, material, etc.
+- As mentioned above, the student experience at the College is satisfactory. - The College will need to ensure that the adequacy of resources is maintained and updated in light of changing student numbers (especially if the year on year increases are realized) and in light of ongoing advances in academic knowledge, and developments in professional practice.
+This could be assessed by the collaborations they have with professionals, other Colleges and Universities in Cyprus, as well as with other programmes in the College. - The uncertainty about 'face to face' teaching post-Covid19 faced by all education institutions means that the College will need to ensure that it has 'fail safe' contingencies in place to ensure that students can access materials and learning remotely at any times when this is necessary.

-Sub-a area Non-compliant/ Partially Compliant/Compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant

 4.1 Student admission, processes and criteria Compliant

 4.2 Student progression Compliant

 4.3 Student recognition Compliant

 4.4 Student certification Compliant